 These cellars have the advantage of providing ideal conditions for wine storage because of high relative humidity and temperature being both fresh and constant (≈12°C).

 From the 15th century, galleries dug into hillside have served as troglodytic dwellings.
 At the end of the 19th century, some were converted into mushroom factories.

-The family’s tufa-stone cellar is ideal for the long barrel-ageing of our wines (two years on average).
+The family’s tufa-stone cellar is ideal for the long barrel-ageing of our wines (3 years on average).